akkikhan/Primus-SaaS/docs/CLIENT_MODULE_INTEGRATION_GUIDE.md

 ## 3) Getting Started / Setup
 ### Prerequisites
-- Azure subscription with permission to register applications.
+- Azure subscription with permission to register applications (if using Azure AD).
-- (Optional) Access to Primus Portal to pick an `ApplicationId` label for logging; Identity Validator does **not** call Primus services.
 - HTTPS-enabled API environments (required for production).
 - Ability to set environment variables or secret store (Key Vault, app service settings, dotenv).

+> **No Registration Required**: Primus SDK packages are standalone - no portal registration or API keys needed.
+Simply install the package and configure your identity providers directly.

 ### Quick Install
 ```bash